Blurred path between rows of notatray boxes

 Standardization has the potential to transform industries and, in the process, many aspects of our lives.

-Take the humble shipping container.
+Take the simple shipping container.
 Since it was conceived by a visionary US trucking company owner in the mid-1950s as a standard, reusable, and secure way of transporting all manner of goods, the logistics sector has become a model for efficiency.
 It’s a transformation that we have all benefited from in terms of lower prices, speedier deliveries, and access to markets that would have been unimaginable in earlier eras.
-Today, about 250 million of these standardized boxes are in motion around the world each year.1
+Today, about 250 million of these standardized boxes are in motion around the world each year.

-A parallel revolution now looks set to transform the cash industry, with another standardized box at its heart and benefits that will be seen across the whole cash cycle.
-As always with industry standards, though, such gains will only flow with the right blend of innovation, leadership, and industry-wide collaboration.
-The good news is that for the cash industry, the market dynamics seem aligned for that to succeed.
+As always with a new industry standard, though, such gains will only flow with the right blend of innovation, leadership, and industry-wide collaboration.
+The good news is that for the cash industry, in many regions the market dynamics seem aligned for that to succeed.

 These challenges are being addressed on several fronts: